lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Promotion of RSA-OAEP into a KEM

-The RSA Optimal Asymmetric Encryption Padding (OAEP), more specifically the RSAES-OAEP key transport algorithm as specified in [RFC3560] is a public key encryption algorithm used to transport key material from a sender to a receiver.
+The RSA Optimal Asymmetric Encryption Padding (OAEP), as defined in section 7.1 of [RFC8017] is a public key encryption algorithm used to transport key material from a sender to a receiver.
 It is promoted into a KEM by having the sender generate a random 256 bit secret and encrypt it.

 ~~~
 RSAOAEPKEM.Encaps(pkR):
   shared_secret = SecureRandom(ss_len)
-  enc = RSA-OAEP.Encrypt(pkR, shared_secret)
+  enc = RSAES-OAEP-ENCRYPT(pkR, shared_secret, domSep)

   return shared_secret, enc
 ~~~

+Note that the OAEP label `L` is populated with the domain separator `domSep` defined in {{sec-domain}} so that this invocation of RSAES-OAEP is bound to the composite.

+The value of `ss_len` as well as the RSA-OAEP parameters used within this specification can be found in {{sect-rsaoaep-params}}.

  `Decaps(sk, ct) -> ss` is accomplished in the analogous way.

 ~~~
 RSAKEM.Decap(skR, enc):
-  shared_secret = RSA-OAEP.Decrypt(skR, enc)
+  shared_secret = RSAES-OAEP-DECRYPT(skR, enc, domSep)

   return shared_secret
 ~~~

-The value of `ss_len` as well as the RSA-OAEP parameters used within this specification can be found in {{sect-rsaoaep-params}}.

 ### Promotion of ECDH into a KEM